tommlogan/riskblog/_posts/2020-05-17-sra-workshop.md

 The workshop will be hosted at the University of Michigan, Ann Arbor over the 17-19th of May 2020.

 # Registration
-Registration is open until the 15th of March, when we will begin reviewing applications.
+Registration is open until March 14th at 5pm Eastern Time (USA), when we will begin reviewing applications.
 [The form is here.](https://forms.gle/WaPTicYURqGEHYFNA)

 # Schedule